 The college is located in Mount Vernon, Iowa, a town whose urban fringe atmosphere brings the best of the city into a small town venue with art festivals, popular local restaurants and cafés, and quirky boutiques.
 Mount Vernon’s mix of historic buildings and creative flair earned it accolades as one of “America's Coolest Small Towns” by Arthur Frommer’s Budget Travel magazine.

 In a world where graduates will be employed in roles that don't yet exist, liberal arts learning is more practical than training in a specific skill that may become obsolete.
 A liberal arts education emphasizes forming independent thought, articulating convincing arguments, and developing tools for lifelong learning.

 Admission to Cornell is selective and based on academic ability and preparedness, personal character, and meaningful extracurricular involvement.
 The Class of 2020 had middle 50% scores of 3.14-3.84 GPA, 23-29 ACT, and 1035-1270 SAT.

 Costs & financial aid

-Cornell's student body includes more than 1,000 students from 45 states and 18 foreign countries.
-The college actively cultivates diversity among its student population, and the class of 2019 includes 19 percent students of color.
+Cornell's student body includes approximately 1,000 students from 45 states and 20 foreign countries.
+The college actively cultivates diversity among its student population, and 24 percent are students of color.